LukeShortCloud/rootpages/src/ansible.rst

        - "/root/nova.conf"
        - "/etc/nova_backup/nova.conf"

-Source:

-1. "Ansible Loops."

 With Flattened
 ''''''''''''''

 Lists and dictionaries can be converted into one long string.
 This allows a task to run once with all of the arguments.
 This is especially useful for installing multiple packages at once.
-[1]
+[14]

 Loop syntax: